txpipe-shop/sundae-swap/src/audit.typ

     category: "Vulnerability",
     commit: "4a5f4f494665f7a110e89d5aa5425fd5cae2311a",
     description: [
-      The is no check on the pool output address where pool datum and value are paid to.
+      There is no check on the pool output address where pool datum and value are paid to.
 Without this check, a pool NFT can be minted and paid to any address, even a particular wallet.
 This token can be used later to scoop orders that are not directed to a specific pool and steal their funds.
     ],